Meetasha29/expensify/README.md

 ## Technologies Used

-   -Firebase API - for server side programming.
+   - Firebase API - for server side programming.
-   -React.Js & Redux.Js - for client side programming.
+   - React.Js & Redux.Js - for client side programming.
-   -HTML and CSS for designing
+   - HTML and CSS for designing

 ## Acknowledgments